Forget milk – TEA could be the secret to strong bones: Three cups a day lowers the risk of fractures by 30%

-• Effect so big that tea may become major part of fracture-prevention diet• It’s thought that plant chemicals called flavonoids strengthen the bones • This is by speeding building of new bone cells while slowing down the erosion of existing ones
+• The effect so big that tea may become a major part of fracture-prevention diet• It’s thought that plant chemicals called flavonoids strengthen the bones • This is by speeding building of new bone cells while slowing down the erosion of existing ones

 By FIONA MACRAE SCIENCE EDITOR FOR THE DAILY MAIL